Lost in Slow Travel

 You won’t find how to pack a rucksack, or how to paddle a canoe, or much about routes.
 But I regularly find interesting articles and posts about these things.
 What I do is post these on my twitter and insta, using #LST followed by the topic.
 For example, if I find something interesting on cycling, I’ll share it via my socials using #LSTcycling.
 This is the second type of information on the site – the relevant hashtags which I use to curate information published by others.
 Look out for the hashtags at the bottom of each page.

 There are two things I’d like the website to do.
-The first is to provide information on the essence of slow travel and its contributions to the sustainability of communities and their landscapes.
+The first is to provide information on the essence of LoST and its contributions to the sustainability of communities and their landscapes.

-The second is to provide a space where we can discuss our interpretations of slow travel as well as our travels.
-Discussing with others gives everyone new insights into our ideas about slow travel and our travels.
+The second is to provide a space where we can discuss our interpretations of LoST as well as our travels.
+Discussing with others gives everyone new insights into our ideas about slow travel, LoST and our travels.
 It’s for these reasons I’ve developed the LST Collaboration Hub – a space to talk about, and reflect on, our roles as travellers sharing a common desire to make a difference through our travels.

-The website is organised around four threads of LoST – what LoST is about, the LoST traveller, the essence of riding, walking and paddling, and understanding the landscapes within which we travel.
-The links below are your starting point and we also pick up on these in the LST Collaboration Hub.
+This website is organised around the four key components of LoST – what LoST is about, the LoST traveller, the essence of riding, walking and paddling, and understanding our impacts on the communities and the landscapes within which we travel.
+Enjoy your LoST discoveries.

 The site gets updated regularly with information and ideas.
 Come back often to see what’s new and interesting.